Wizards' World

 Wizards' World is a role-playing game published by Fantasy Worlds Unlimited in 1983.

 Description

 Wizards' World is a fantasy system.

 Publication history

 Wizards' World was designed by David Silvera and Douglas S. Krull, and published by Fantasy Worlds Unlimited in 1983 as an 80-page book.

+A new edition of Wizard's World was published in 2012 by Goblinoid Games.

 Reception

 Lawrence Schick described the game: "Fantasy system heavily inspired by D&D and set in a saccharin fantasy world where the worst you can say about the monsters is that they're naughty.
 The main city is such a terrible place it's called 'Mousehole.'
 The rulebook is printed sideways in a barely legible 'script' typeface."